 PROGRAM EDUCATIONAL OBJECTIVES (PEO)

-- PEO #2: Engineers with excellence understanding on professional and ethical responsibilities, including occupational health, safety, environmental and social aspects, in mining engineering practice;
+- PEO #2: Mining engineers who fulfill their responsibilities professionally and ethically, including occupational health, safety, and environmental and social aspect in their mining engineering practice;

-- PEO #3: Individuals with a life-long learning attitude through graduate studies, research and professional activities, both nationally and internationally;
+- PEO #3: Mining engineers who pursue advanced education and professional development, both nationally and internationally;

-- PEO #4: Individuals with capability to pursue diverse careers, including government agencies, education, research & development, and entrepreneur.
+- PEO #4: Mining engineers who expand in diverse careers, including government agencies, education, research & development, and entrepreneurship.

 Words given in bold have been defined as the key words for each PEO.
 The PEOs of ME-ITB are published in the website: www.mining.itb.ac.id and is posted on various display cases around campus.